meshery/meshery/docs/pages/tasks/index.md

 ---
 layout: default
-title: Functionality
+title: Tasks
-permalink: functionality
+permalink: tasks
-redirect_from: functionality/
+redirect_from: tasks/
 ---

 These sections provide user guides to the functionality Meshery offers.